kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md

 \(a\) The ALJ shall issue an initial decision on the application within 60 days after completion of proceedings on the application.

-\(b\) An adjudicative officer in a proceeding under part 17 of this chapter and the AMS shall prepare a findings and recommendations for the Office of Dispute Resolution for Acquisition.
+\(b\) An adjudicative officer in a proceeding under [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md|part 17 of this chapter]] and the AMS shall prepare a findings and recommendations for the Office of Dispute Resolution for Acquisition.

 \(c\) A decision under paragraph (a) or (b) of this section shall include written findings and conclusions on the applicant's eligibility and status as prevailing party and an explanation of the reasons for any difference between the amount requested and the amount awarded.
 The decision shall also include, if at issue, findings on whether the FAA's position was substantially justified, or whether special circumstances make an award unjust.